RH3D/E3NG_docs/into.md

 [Build manual]{: .btn .fw-400 .text-yellow-300 .v-align-middle .px-6 } - Under construction.

-[Join the Discord]{: .btn .fw-400 .text-yellow-300 .v-align-middle .pr-5 .pl-4 } - To search for help, be part of the community and see what others have built.
+[Join the Discord]{: .btn .fw-400 .text-yellow-300 .v-align-middle .pr-5 .pl-4 } - Search for help, be part of the community and see what others have built.

 [Support my work]{: .btn .fw-400 .text-yellow-300 .v-align-middle } - If you want to directly support the project.

-[Instagram]{: .btn .fw-400 .text-yellow-300 .v-align-middle } or [YouTube]{: .btn .fw-400 .text-yellow-300 .v-align-middle } - To view some general content about the project.
+[Instagram]{: .btn .fw-400 .text-yellow-300 .v-align-middle } or [YouTube]{: .btn .fw-400 .text-yellow-300 .v-align-middle } - Look at some general content about the project.

 It is highly recommended to first start with the stock project and then if you want to, start looking at user mods, but absolutely feel free to choose the path you like the best.
 Most remixes and mods are posted on [Printables remixes] but you will also find other on the Discord server.
 There are also many [remixes for the beta] version and majority of them will still be compatible.